Powerball® Ticket Worth $1 Million Sold in Lackawanna County - Jackpot for April 13 Drawing Grows to $27 Million

-Each retailer will receive a $500 bonus for selling a winning ticket.
+The retailer will receive a $5,000 bonus for selling the winning ticket.

-Lottery officials cannot confirm the identities of the winners until the prizes are claimed and the tickets are validated.
-Cash 5 winners have one year from the drawing date to claim prizes.
+Lottery officials cannot confirm the identity of the April 9 winner until the prize is claimed and the ticket is validated.
+Pennsylvania Lottery Powerball winners have one year from the drawing date to claim prizes.

-The Lottery encourages each holder of a winning ticket to sign the back of the ticket, call the Lottery at 717-702-8146 and file a claim at Lottery headquarters in Middletown, Dauphin County, or at any of Lottery’s seven area offices.
+The Lottery encourages the holder of the winning ticket to sign the back of the ticket, call the Lottery at 717-702-8146 and file a claim at Lottery headquarters in Middletown, Dauphin County, or at any of Lottery’s seven area offices.

 Claims may be filed at headquarters Monday through Friday, from 8 a.m. to 4 p.m., and from 8:30 a.m. to 4:30 p.m. at area offices.